litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/chaoshub.md

 ## Summary

-ChaosHubs are basically a collection of different clones of the Chaos-Charts repository, which consists of a variety of faults and pre-defined chaos experiments.
-You can use a ChaosHub to construct a custom chaos experiments and tune it according to the use-case.
-These ChaosHubs can also be synced with the latest changes.
-New faults and pre-defined chaos experiments can also be added in the repository which can be directly used in the ChaosCenter.
+You can select one of the chaos faults and can examine the fault details.
+The fault page consists of all the important details like the description of the fault, a tutorial video, the maintainer of the fault, etc.
+You can also find the fault yaml link, RBAC link, and the ChaosEngine yaml link of the fault.
+These yaml links are required for the creation of Custom Chaos Experiments.

 ## Learn More